jmoyowastaken/Resum-/README.md

-# Resum-
+# Resume
-list of skills and experiance
+list of skills and experience